S1mplector/S1mplector/README.md

 ## About Me

 I'm a passionate software developer with a focus on creating **optimized, lightweight applications** that deliver maximum functionality with minimal resource footprint.
-I believe in the philosophy that great software should be efficient, fast, and respectful of system resources.
+I believe in the philosophy that good software should be efficient, fast, and respectful of system resources.

 ### My Development Philosophy
-I believe that every line of code should serve a purpose.
 I give it my best to leave no dead or useless code in my projects.
 To achieve a lightweight design, I try to do most things from scratch.
 All my repositories follow clean architecture principles.

 ## Technologies & Skills